CGI-FR/LINO/README.md

 | **blank**  | `"   "`          | `"new"`    | `"   "`        | Preserve blank: spaces-only string preserved.                                                 |
 | **blank**  | `"old"`          | `"new"`    | `"new"`        | Not blank, update applies.                                                                    |

+⚠️ **Important:**
+This feature is only supported for Oracle and PostgreSQL databases.

 ### How to update primary key